Exporting Layers

 Step 1: Choose the Export Destination

-A bottom sheet appears with four options:
+A bottom sheet appears with all export destinations:

 | Destination | Description |